mertagcakoyun/elasticGate/README.md

-# Dynamic Elasticsearch Exposer
+# ElasticGate

 ## Overview

-Dynamic Elasticsearch Exposer is a project designed to manage and expose Elasticsearch queries with dynamic parameters.
+ElasticGate is a project designed to manage and expose Elasticsearch queries with dynamic parameters.
 This allows users to interact with Elasticsearch in a flexible way, using parameters such as `startDate`, `endDate`, and `status`.
 The project aims to eliminate the need for frequent code changes when displaying dynamic query results on the UI or Swagger.

 ## Purpose